Top 3 Advantages of Earning a Medical Administration Degree

 Every day as a medical administration professional is full of opportunities to contribute to the betterment of other people's lives.
 Whether it's exuding warmth and cheer to nervous patients or helping confused patients understand their insurance plans, your impact can extend far beyond your important clerical or administrative duties.

-** Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2014-15 Edition, website last visited on November 27, 2014.
+** Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, website last visited on January 18, 2018.